 Requests to use a schedule issued to another agency must be submitted to QSA.

 If functions are transferred between agencies during a machinery-of-government change, the newly responsible agency can generally use the schedule that goes with the records.

-Contact the Government Recordkeeping team for more information or if you think an approved schedule not issued to your agency or sector might cover your records.
+Contact the Government Records Innovation team for more information or if you think an approved schedule not issued to your agency or sector might cover your records.